University of Turku to lead new EU reference laboratory for diphtheria and pertussis control

 A new nasal pertussis vaccine against whooping cough has shown promising results.
 The vaccine was shown to be safe and to work against whooping cough in a study conducted in healthy adults.
 Professor Qiushui He and Project Researcher Alex-Mikael Barkoff from the InFLAMES research flagship of the University of Turku participated in the study.
 The research article was published in the esteemed medical journal Lancet.

-Research at the Institute of Biomedicine
+Research at the Department of Life Technologies

 InFLAMES - Solution is in Immunity